You know it, we know it—student debt is tough. But student loan scams are worse.

 - Step 4: If you gave out credit or banking information to pay for an advance fee, try calling the institution to stop payment.
 If you don’t make it in time, sometimes you can regain your money if you can prove the business was a scam.

-These steps are damage control and can help mitigate any fallout that may result if you’ve fallen victim to a debt relief scam.
+These steps are damage control and can help mitigate any fallout that may result if you’ve fallen victim to debt relief or student loan scams.
 The golden rule to remember is that, if it sounds too good to be true, it probably is.

 Your best protection is knowledge and research!
 Before you jump into any contracts or pay any fees, make sure that you are dealing with a legitimate company.